-Research in my laboratory employs state-of-the-art methods to explore the contribution of defined neural circuits to behavior with the goal of understanding the pathological changes that occur in these circuits as a consequence of mental illness.
-My work spans a variety of techniques including immunocytochemistry, neural circuit tracing, ex vivo brain slice patch clamp studies as well as in vivo optogenetic and behavioral approaches.
+Stephan Lammel is an Assistant Professor of Neurobiology.
+Research in his laboratory employs state-of-the-art methods to explore the contribution of defined neural circuits to behavior with the goal of understanding the pathological changes that occur in these circuits as a consequence of mental illness.
+His work spans a variety of techniques including immunocytochemistry, neural circuit tracing, ex vivo brain slice patch clamp studies as well as in vivo optogenetic and behavioral approaches.
 The general focus is on studying the neural circuits that mediate motivation and reward.
-Currently, we are investigating midbrain dopamine neurons and their role in substance abuse.
-Another major focus in my lab is on elucidating neural circuits underlying mood disorders (e.g., major depression).
-Ultimately, my goal is to identify and define suitable targets within complex neural circuits that that will lead to the development of highly‐specific therapeutic intervention for mental illness.
+Currently, they are investigating midbrain dopamine neurons and their role in substance abuse.
+Another major focus in his lab is on elucidating neural circuits underlying mood disorders (e.g., major depression).
+Ultimately, his goal is to identify and define suitable targets within complex neural circuits that that will lead to the development of highly‐specific therapeutic intervention for mental illness.
 Drugs that selectively target neural circuits or cells, defined by their anatomical or biochemical properties, may also reduce the occurrence of unwanted side effects which are currently associated with these treatments.

 Research Expertise and Interest